-The hospital, is one of the nation’s largest and most comprehensive specialty pediatric hospitals.
-With 500 beds, six building and more than 3.5 million patient encounters annually, they are consistently named as the best children’s hospital in their region, and among the top in the nation.
+The hospital is one of the nation’s largest and most comprehensive specialty pediatric hospitals.
+With 500 beds, six buildings and more than 3.5 million patient encounters annually, they are consistently named as the best children’s hospital in their region, and among the top in the nation.

 However, the millions of patient encounters provided an opportunity for improvement, starting with the admission process.
-So, they turned to RR Donnelley to devise a new wristband solution that:
+So, they turned to RRD to devise a new wristband solution that:

 - Improved the patient experience